flyingfeather1501/mkosuskin/README.md

 ## License
 Copyright © 2017 Kisaragi Hiu <flyingfeather1501@gmail.com>

-This work is Free. you can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+This work is Free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 A copy of the license is shown below.
 ```
         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 2, December 2004